 Lemon Sauce

-- To a pot, add 1 cup of chicken stock/broth, ½ cup of sugar, ⅓ cup of lemon together.
-Then add ¼ teaspoon salt and finally 1 ½ tablespoon of cornflour/corn starch.
+• To a pot, add 1 cup of chicken stock/broth, ½ cup of sugar, ⅓ cup of lemon together.
+Then add ¼ tsp salt and finally 1 ½ tbsp of cornflour/corn starch.

 Leave a Reply